Molecular Biologist

-Marianne is an associate molecular biologist at Epitopea, with previous experience in reagent production and quality assurance.
+Marianne is a molecular biologist at Epitopea, with previous experience in reagent production and quality assurance.

 She received her undergraduate biomedical degree and Master’s by Research at Lancaster University.